weiwarren/sagemaker-studio-sso/README.md

 # Sagemaker Studio Single Sign-On Automation

-This repository contains the code for automating the single sign-on process for Sagemaker Studio using Terraform and a Lambda function.
+This repository holds the code for automating the Single Sign-On process for Sagemaker Studio.
+This is achieved through a custom SAML 2.0 application, which passes requests to an API Gateway that is backed by a Lambda function.
+The Lambda function reviews and provisions user profiles within a Sagemaker Studio domain based on established attributes.
+You can deploy this code through terraform module in the deployment folder.
+The high-level architecture is depicted in the diagram below.

 ![alt text](https://github.com/weiwarren/sagemaker-studio-sso/blob/master/architecture.png?raw=true)